[Editorial] Delivering on the Promise of a Connected World, Today

 Until now, the promise of a world of connected devices has remained too fragmented, and as result too complex and difficult for consumers to navigate or practically take advantage of.
 However, a connected world, should be anything but.
 It should work for you, and make life easier for you.
 I couldn’t be more excited to share with you further on how Samsung is bringing this vision to reality now in just a few days time at CES 2018.

-President and Head of Consumer Electronics Division, Samsung Electronics
+The writer is President and Head of Consumer Electronics Division, Samsung Electronics